eCubed/DevNotes/2019-06-08-05-templating-default-templates.md

 We declare a `@ViewChild` property for our default templates.
 Notice that the declaration is very similar to that of our expected templates with one key difference.
-Our expected templates are marked with `@ContentChild` which, as a review, tells our component to go look for the expected template up front - where the template *literally* is a *child* of our component's markup tag that contains *the content*. `@ViewChild`, on the other hand tells our component to go look for the template *in our component's markup*.
+Our expected templates are marked with `@ContentChild` which, as a review, tells our component to go look for the expected template up front - where the template *literally* is a *child* of our component's markup tag that contains *the content*. `@ViewChild`, on the other hand tells our component to go look for the template *in our component's own markup*.

 If we didn't declare a `@ViewChild` property for our default templates, we wouldn't be able to pass it to `*ngTemplateOutlet` since its first
 "parameter" *is* required to be a property of our component.
 Had our default templates been declared as `@ContentChild`, our component would be